 Time away from work or school for medication or therapy.
-An employee undergoing care may require time away from work on a regular basis to attend appointments.
+An employee undergoing care may require time away from work regularly to attend appointments.

 Leave of absence without pay.
 An employee with a disability can need a leave of absence for medical treatments or procedures or to recover from a disability-related illness.

 Reorganizing Work Responsibilities.
 If the role is not vital to the work, an employee with a lifting limitation may need to delegate it.
-When running a monthly meeting is not a necessary job duty, an employee with anxiety disorder can request that someone else moderate the meeting.
+When running a monthly meeting is not necessary, an employee with an anxiety disorder can request that someone else moderate the meeting.

 Preparation.
 To master the job, an employee with post-traumatic stress disorder or another disability that interferes with concentrating or learning may need extra or advanced training.

 Pay Attention to How You Supervise.
 An employee with a learning disability can request a shift in communication methods, such as more face-to-face meetings or email reminders.
-Changed supervisory approaches, such as constructive and negative feedback, more regular performance evaluations, and more thorough guidance or task assignment, can be sought by an employee with a mental health disorder.
+An employee with a mental health disorder can seek changed supervisory approaches, such as constructive and negative feedback, more regular performance evaluations, and more thorough guidance or task assignment.

 Job Coaches.
 A visually impaired employee can request permission to bring a job coach to the job site to help them learn how to navigate the workplace.